Warbo/chriswarbo-net/unfinished/project_skeleton.md

 Can we do something more generic, for some arbitrary project?

-We already have this with `trackGit`, although that currently only sets up git remotes, etc. Still, with powerful-enough commit hooks, etc. that's still very powerful.
+I've been using a little script called `trackGit` to add projects to my git infrastructure (pushed to my laptop, mirrored on my server, github and IPFS), so I though that was a decent place to add more functionality.

-What would we want that's "generic"?
-How about:
+The extra features I'd like include:

- - Local and remote bare git clones (done)
+ - Local and remote bare git clones (`trackGit` already does this)
  - IPNS key generated, installed and backed up
  - Continuous integration, e.g. a `release.nix` containing `{}`
  - Declarative continuous integration config, e.g. JSON for Hydra